PeckLiu2017/NeighborhoodMap/README.md

 cd NeighborhoodMap
 ```

-Click the index.html, you can run this App.
+Click the index.html, you can run this app.

+You can also download ZIP directly by click green 'Clone or download' button on the right side of

+https://github.com/PeckLiu2017/NeighborhoodMap.
+Decompress the project and use it.

+Anyway, open the index.html page in browser can run this app.

 ### How to use
 1.In small screen device ,you can hold down the cursor and drag map to see more place.